PACE: Physics Augmentation for Coordinated End-to-end Reinforcement Learning toward Versatile Humanoid Table Tennis: Results and Discussion

 For evaluation, the ball’s initial speed is fast in the forward direction, ranging from 5.2 m/s to 6.5 m/s.
 Its variations categorize the serves into long, short, mid-long, and mixed ranges, as specified in the table.
 The lateral velocity is sampled from $(-0.6,0.2)$ m/s to focus on forehand strikes.
 The initial vertical speed is set between $(1.5,1.9)$ m/s.

-Unlike approaches that rely on a predefined virtual hitting plane, our formulation enables the policy to handle both long and short serves.
-In the mixed-range setting, where long and short serves are randomly interleaved, the policy must actively move forward and backward to reach effective base positions.
-Given the limited DoFs of the robot’s forearm, successful returns place a heavier burden on precise locomotion compared to robots whose arms have higher DoF.
-Nevertheless, the end-to-end policy demonstrates strong performance, achieving a return rate of about 94\% under mixed serves.
+Unlike approaches that rely on a predefined virtual hitting-plane, our formulation enables the policy to handle both long and short serves.
+In the mixed-range setting, where long and short serves are randomly interleaved, the policy must drive the robot to actively move forward and backward to reach effective base positions.
+Given the limited DoFs of the robot’s forearm, successful returns place a heavier burden on precise locomotion compared to robots whose arms have higher DoFs.
+Still, the end-to-end policy demonstrates strong performance, achieving a return success rate of about 94\% under mixed serves.